legege/node-apoxusbcan/README.md

   }
 });
 ```
+  * It's not recommanded to use this method directly.
+The list of supported request commands is provided in source code.
   * `retryCount` is optional, but not if responseMatcher is provided
   * `responseMatcher` is optional.
 Example of signature below.